 What does the Bible mean by “trust no brother”?

 This phrase you are asking about, “trust no brother,” occurs in Jeremiah 9:4.
 This is the only place in scripture it occurs.
-But in order to understand the phrase we need to know who is speaking and has happening in the passage.
+But in order to understand the phrase we need to know who is speaking and what is happening in the passage.
 We say that we need to understand the context.
 Here is the passage and god is speaking.

 “And they bend their tongue like their bow; lies and not truth prevail in the land; for they proceed from evil to evil, and they do not know Me,” declares the LORD.
 Let everyone be on guard against his neighbor, and do not trust any brother ; because every brother deals craftily, and every neighbor goes about as a slanderer.
 And everyone deceives his neighbor, and does not speak the truth, they have taught their tongue to speak lies; they weary themselves committing iniquity . . .” declares the LORD.
 (NASB) Jeremiah 9:1-6